-Your credit report — and corresponding credit score — is a vital part of your financial health.
+Your credit report and credit score are vital parts of your financial health.
 Using credit responsibly means you can get loans at the best possible rates.
-But what if there is a negative mark on your credit report that was placed there in error, through no fault of your own?
+But what if there is a negative mark on your credit report that’s just plain wrong?

 Money expert Clark Howard says that it’s up to you to make sure your credit report is accurate.
 The credit bureaus sometimes make mistakes — as do companies that report your activity to the bureaus.

-In this article, we’ll show you how to ensure there are no errors on your credit report and what steps you need to take to correct them if there are.
+In this article, we’ll show you how to ensure there are no errors on your credit report and guide you through the steps you need to take to correct any inaccurate information.

 5 Steps To Dispute an Error on Your Credit Report

 1. Check Your Credit Report at Least Once a Year

 You can’t find errors on your credit report if you don’t review it regularly.
-You may be alerted that there’s something amiss with your report if you monitor your credit score and see a sudden drop.
-In order to figure out what’s going on, however, you’ll need to get copies of your actual reports from all three major credit bureaus: Team Clark’s Guide to Getting Free Credit Reports From All Three Bureaus.
+One way to make that a little easier is to monitor your credit score.
+If you see a sudden drop, it’s time to investigate.
+First, get copies of your actual reports from all three major credit bureaus: Team Clark’s Guide to Getting Free Credit Reports From All Three Bureaus.

-Comb through all of your reports looking for mentions of any accounts that you haven’t opened and any negative remarks on accounts you do have, but should be in good standing.
+Look for mentions of any accounts that you haven’t opened and any negative remarks on accounts you do have but that should be in good standing.
 If you spot anything that looks suspicious or out of place, you’ll want to move on to the next step.

 2. If You Find an Error, Contact the Business That Reported It

-The next thing you’ll want to do if you spot something questionable or an outright error on your report is to contact the reporting entity involved.
-This could be a credit card company, the lender for your house or car note, or even a landlord.
+If you spot something questionable or find an outright error on your report, contact the reporting entity involved.
+This could be a credit card company, the lender for your house or car note or even a landlord.
 It may just be a simple misunderstanding, in which case it should be relatively easy to clear up.

 [Your City, State, Zip Code]